 Topkapi Palace, the Imperial Palace of Istanbul

 The thought of visiting a royal palace is always so exciting to me that the first thing I do when I decide on a trip to a city is to lookup for forts and palaces in that city.
-And when it comes to Istanbul it needs no introduction for its rich history and abundant architectural marvels.
-Although Blue Mosque and Hagia Sophie was on top of my list, I wanted to visit Topkapi Palace first.
+And when it comes to Istanbul city it needs no introduction for its rich history and abundant architectural marvels.
+Although Blue Mosque and Hagia Sophia was on top of my list, I wanted to visit Topkapi Palace first.

 Topkapi Palace was built by Sultan Mehmed II, the Ottoman emperor who conquered Byzantine Constantinople and choose to build his first palace on the site of a Byzantine acropolis.
 The Sultan ordered the construction of the palace in 1459 which was completed in 1478 and it was originally called as Saray-i Cedid-i Amire, which meant the Imperial New Palace.
-The emperor himself played a major role in laying out its design and architecture where he choose the highest point of the land to build his private chambers and other parts of the royal residence.
+The emperor himself played a major role in laying out its design and architecture where he chooses the highest point of the land to build his private chambers and other parts of the royal residence.
 Although it went through numerous alterations and renovations over the centuries the basic layout was kept unchanged.

 During the reign of the Sultans of Ottoman empire this was their official residence from 15th to 19th century and housed their administrative offices, armory, official halls, served as a center for art and education and also a royal residence.
 After the Royals moved to their new residence Dolmabahçe Palace, this was converted to a museum in 1924 and it is one the oldest and largest palace museum in the world.
 In 1985, Topkapi palace was declared as a UNESCO World Heritage Site as part of the “Historic Areas of Istanbul”.